 Compiled by Michael L. Charters

-• uechtritzia'na: named for Rudolf Friedrich Karl von Üchtritz (1838-1886), German botanist and entomologist.
+• uechtritzia'na: named for Rudolf Friedrich Karl von Üchtritz (1838-1886), a German botanist and entomologist.
 His

 father, Max von Üchtritz, conducted entomological and botanical studies, and no doubt this is where the young Rudolf’s interests began.
 He received his early education in Wrocław (Breslau) at the María Magdalena Lyceum and the Matthias Gymnasium, and then studied natural sciences at the University of Breslau from 1858 to 1863, where his botanical classes were mainly in systematics, plant geography and native flora, but terminated them in 1863 due to heart ailments, working subsequently as a private scholar in Breslau.
 He was largely known for his investigations of plants